jfgrimm/ResearchCodingClub.github.io/_posts/2019-11-13-test-driven-development.md

    tests look like
 6. **Extention**: what happens if you write a test to use floats?
 Why would `assert actual == expected` not be so great here?
-Read the documentation for `numpy.isclose` and see if you can use that
+Read the documentation for `math.isclose` and see if you can use that
 7. **Extention**: can you extend `calculator.add` to work with strings and/or lists instead of integers?